Lester Hutchinson

-Hugh Lester Hutchinson (13 December 1904 – February 1983) was a Labour politician who was elected to represent Manchester Rusholme in the 1945 General Election, winning the seat by ten votes.
+Hugh Lester Hutchinson (13 December 1904 – February 1983) was a Labour politician who was elected to represent Manchester Rusholme in the 1945 general election, winning the seat by ten votes.

 Early life and background

-Hutchinson was born in Bury, Lancashire, the son of Richard Hutchinson, a backer of the Socialist Labour Party and his wife Mary Knight, who was a founder member of the Communist Party of Great Britain (CPGB).
+Hutchinson was born in Bury, Lancashire, the son of Richard Hutchinson, a backer of the Socialist Labour Party and his wife Mary Knight, who was a founding member of the Communist Party of Great Britain (CPGB).
 He was educated at Bootham School.
 He studied at the University of Neuchâtel, University of Genoa and University of Edinburgh, and then worked as a schoolteacher.

 In India

-At Edinburgh, Hutchinson knew a young woman of the Chattopadhyaya family.
+At Edinburgh, Hutchinson knew a young woman of the Chattopadhyay family.
 He went to Berlin, working as a journalist, and then travelled to India, meeting there the communist Ben Bradley.
 According to intelligence reports, he was a suspected communist from his arrival in India on 17 September 1928, having associated in Berlin with A. C. N. Nambiar, brother-in-law of Virendranath Chattopadhyaya.
 Philip Spratt considered that Hutchinson might have been in touch with M. N. Roy, and knew of contact with Virendranath Chattopadhyaya, and that he was not a member of the CPGB.
-He had an affair with Suhasini Chattopadaya.
+He had an affair with Suhasini Chattopadhyay.

 Hutchinson participated in the trade union movement in India in 1928–29, in the Girni Kamgar Union (GKU) of cotton mill workers, a breakaway group with Shripad Amrit Dange as general secretary.
 He was also a journalist on the Indian Daily Mail.

 At the time of the 1929 Meerut Conspiracy Case, Hutchinson became involved with 32 others, communist and trade union leaders.
 His role in the GKU was as editor of the New Spark paper; but after the first arrests in the case in March 1929, he took on an official position, and was also brought in, some months later.
-He made a successful case for release on bail for R. S. Nimbkar and himself.
+He made a successful case for release on bail for Workers and Peasants Party Secretary General R. S. Nimbkar and himself.
 In September 1931 his mother met Mahatma Gandhi in London, and was told that the Meerut prisoners were not covered by the amnesty in the Gandhi–Irwin Pact of that year, because they were not non-violent.
 The trial came to an end in January 1933, and an appeal to the High Court of Judicature at Allahabad ended in August of that year with Hutchinson and eight other defendants being released.